modelon-community/impact-client-python/docs/source/setup.rst

 It may also be stored in a credentials file named ``api.key`` located in the directory ``.impact`` in the users home folder.
-The client class will look for the key there if the key is neither passed as an argument or set as an environment variable.
+The client class will look for the key there if the key is neither passed as an argument nor set as an environment variable.

-This file is used by the client to store the key in interactive mode, and may be overwritten, see :ref:`interactive-mode`.
+This file is used by the client to store the key in interactive mode and might be overwritten, see :ref:`interactive-mode`.